BCDigLib/archivesspace-duke-plugins/README.md

 - Agents (authority id if defined)
 - Accessions
-- Archival Objects (parent resource id)
+- Archival Objects (link to parent resource id)
 - Digital Objects
 - Resources
 - Subjects (authority id if defined)

+Note that this plugin overwrites the context column introduced in v2.5.1 due to performance issues that we identified with that feature.

 Usage
 -----